m90/seeThru/README.md

 This jQuery plugin adds support for the lacking alpha channel in HTML5 `<video>` elements.<br/>The original data will simply be re-rendered into a canvas-element, therefore adding support for alpha information that can either be included in the source file for the video element or in a seperate `<img>`-element.

 ##Video setup##
 In default configuration the plugin assumes that the alpha information is added underneath the original video track (in the exact same dimensions, therefore a video of 400x300 target dimensions will have a 400x600 source file).
-The alpha information should be a black and white image with white being fully opaque and black being fully transparent (colored information will be used based on its overall luminance).<br/>For optimal results the color channel should be un-premultiplied. (see: http://en.wikipedia.org/wiki/Alpha_compositing for more info on what that is all about).
-If you need a tool to un-premultiply your imagery you can use Knoll Unmult which is available for quite a lot of packages: http://www.redgiantsoftware.com/products/all/knoll-unmult-free/<br/>
+The alpha information should be a black and white image with white being fully opaque and black being fully transparent (colored information will be used based on its overall luminance).<br/>For optimal results the color channel should be un-premultiplied. (see the Wikipedia article on **[Alpha Compositing][15]** for more info on what that is all about).
+If you need a tool to un-premultiply your imagery you can use **[Knoll Unmult][16]** which is available for quite a lot of packages.<br/>
-For a basic introduction of how to encode and embed video for HTML5 pages see the great http://www.diveintohtml5.info/video.html
+For a basic introduction of how to encode and embed video for HTML5 pages see the great **[Dive into HTML5][14]**
 ###Example image:###
 Note the jagged edges in the color channel(s) due to un-premultiplying:<br/>
 ![Example image][5]<br/>